Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: RESULTS

 First, the modulation must be slower than the intrinsic dynamics of the neuron.
 Otherwise, the neuron will behave as a low-pass filter, and the experimenter will not know precisely what current the neuron \lq\lq sees\rq\rq.

 Second, to avoid problems associated with symmetries in the model equations of motion, each neuron should receive a distinct current.

 Third, the current's amplitude and frequency must vary sufficiently so as to force the model's degrees of freedom to explore their full dynamical ranges.
 This was in fact the motivation to add the intermittent steps to the chaotic currents used in this paper.
 Namely: the model neurons are known to be capable of bursting (as well as spiking), but the chaotic currents alone did not produce bursts.
-The steps do produce bursts, and thus exposing the neuron to a combination of chaotic and step forms more faithfully demonstrated the variety of electrical output of which the dynamics are capable.
+The steps do produce bursts, and thus exposing the neuron to a combination of chaotic and step forms more faithfully demonstrates the variety of electrical output of which the dynamics are capable.
 Once the steps were added, estimates of the ion channel maximum conductances improved by roughly a factor of two.
-By contrast, using step or sinusoidal currents failed to produce converging solutions.
-(Note that these \lq\lq required\rq\rq\ traits for a useful stimulating current have not been systematically studied; rather the citations above refer to informal comments regarding results.
-To perform the study rigorously, one should consider the mutual information between stimulus and response, and between stimulus and prediction, across a range of stimuli).
+By contrast, the use of step or sinusoidal currents failed to produce converging solutions.